xslattery/Cocoa-OpenGL-Windowing-Lib/README.md

 - **./build_dynamic**,  will generate a dynamic library.
 - **./build_demo**, will create an demo executable.
 - Build products can be found inside the builds directory.

+### Sublime Text:
+There is a Sublime Text 3 project included inside **other/** for convenience.
+It can be used to build directly from inside the sublime editor.